CharReek/project2/README.md

   ### Content
   * I used the below youtube video as a guide on how to set up mutiple buttons and answers and how to randomise the questions section and implement the answers along with the question.- https://www.youtube.com/watch?v=riDzcEQbX6k
   * I used W3 school for help regarding how to make the backgound colour change in javascript. - https://www.w3schools.com/jsref/prop_style_backgroundcolor.asp
   * I used my own fashion knowledge to come up with the questions using the knowledge i have gained over brand training events with my work.
+  * I referenced the CI love math project for when i got stuck on the increasing score function.